amandeep-singh28/Bank-Customer-Churn/README.md

 | Support | 2389 | 611 |

 XGBoost achieves a strong recall of **0.76** for churn cases — significantly better than the base models.
 This demonstrates that XGBoost is able to capture more minority class patterns while still maintaining high precision for non-churn predictions.

+(ii) Since XGBoost is a more advanced boosting algorithm than AdaBoost and Gradient Boosting, it supports tuning parameters such as `max_depth`, `subsample`, and `colsample_bytree`, which control tree complexity and feature sampling.
+This allows XGBoost to reduce overfitting and improve generalization — something not applicable to AdaBoost’s shallow stumps model architecture.

 ---